Frontline social partners

 • Ara Poutama Aotearoa, Department of Corrections

-Working with people both in our communities and in prison, Ara Poutama Aotearoa, Corrections supports some 36,000 individuals via rehabilitation programmes, education and job training, providing opportunities for reintegration, enabling people to start over, and breaking the cycle of offending.
+Working with people both in our communities and in prison, Corrections supports 36,000 individuals via rehabilitation programmes, education and job training.
+These programmes provide opportunities for reintegration, enabling people to start over, and breaking the cycle of offending.

 • Family Works, Presbyterian Support Northern

-Providing core counselling and social work services alongside group programmes for children, young people, parents/caregivers and families, Family Works also deliveries parenting courses.
+Providing core counselling and social work services alongside group programmes for young people, parents and caregivers.
+Family Works also delivers parenting courses.

 • Haumaru Ōrite, Mental Health Child Adolescent Unit

 Kidz First is the local children’s hospital in South Auckland.
-The Play Specialist service supports patients and their families in the ED and inpatient wards working closely with the multidisciplinary team to ensure families are well supported during their hospital visit.
+The Play Specialist service supports patients and their families in the emergency department and inpatient wards working closely with the multidisciplinary team to ensure families are well supported during their hospital visit.

 • Asylum Seekers Support Trust